Rudolf Steiner on Education

 The discussion of esotericism branched out.
 A teacher asked about esoteric studies.
 Steiner replied: “As you know, I gave [i.e., published or presented] a number of such studies years ago, but I had to stop because people misused them.
 Esotericism was simply taken out into the world and distorted.
 In that regard, nothing in our esoteric movement has ever been as damaging as that.
 All other esoteric study, even in less honorable situations, was held intimately [i.e., kept secret].
 That was the practice over a long period of time.
 Cliques have become part of the Anthroposophical Society and they have set themselves above everything else, unfortunately, also above what is esoteric.”
 This is a truly fascinating statement, for several reasons.
 Note that Steiner speaks to Waldorf teachers about “our esoteric movement.”
 This is the key to comprehending Waldorf education.
 The Waldorf movement is the spearhead of an esoteric movement.

 ◊ [A Is For...]
 Almost any Anthroposophical doctrine, no matter how bizarre, may be present in a Waldorf school, either explicitly or implicitly.
 Let’s look at a few more examples, then move on to other Waldorf issues.
 Like many mystics, Steiner referred to “Akasha,” a spiritualistic universal ether sometimes considered equivalent to starlight.
 Steiner claimed that he knew almost everything about almost everything because he could clairvoyantly consult the “Akashic Record” or the “Akashic Chronicle,” a sort of celestial encyclopedia written on Akasha.
-Thus, a Waldorf teacher once asked Steiner “In geology class, how can we create a connection between geology and the Akasha Chronicle?”
+Thus, a Waldorf teacher once asked Steiner, “In geology class, how can we create a connection between geology and the Akasha Chronicle?”
 Steiner’s answer was long and circuitous, but significantly it did not include anything like “Never mention the Akasha Chronicle in class” or “The Akasha Chronicle?
 Are you nuts?
 There ain’t no such thing.”
-Instead, Steiner discoursed on geology, wandered away from the subject of Akasha, and said: “We can show that the British isles have risen and sunk four times and thus follow the path of geology back to the concept of the ancient Atlantis ...
+Instead, Steiner discoursed on geology as understood occultly (thanks, implicitly, to the Akasha Chronicle), and said: “We can show that the British isles have risen and sunk four times and thus follow the path of geology back to the concept of the ancient Atlantis ...
 [W]e should not be afraid to speak about the Atlantean land [i.e., Atlantis] with the children.
 We should not skip that ...
 The only thing is, you will need to disavow normal geology since the Atlantean catastrophe occurred in the seventh or eighth millennium.”

 Akasha.
 Atlantis.
 These are among the pseudo-phenomena Steiner discussed in all seriousness with Waldorf teachers.
 Along the way, he often stressed the need to reject real science (in this case, “normal geology”), embracing occult claptrap instead.
 I do not remember that any of the teachers at the Waldorf school I attended ever mentioned the Akashic Record to my classmates and me.
 But the existence of Atlantis was an article of faith for at least some of them.
 Steiner firmly asserted that there was such a place as Atlantis and that the Aryan race emerged from it.
 If such topics are not discussed openly in a particular Waldorf school, they probably inform the thinking of at least some of the teachers there. “[W]e are still working out what is necessary for the fifth post-Atlantean age [i.e., the fifth age since Atlantis sank], especially in terms of education.”
 Note the title of the book in which this statement occurs: PRACTICAL ADVICE TO TEACHERS.